 You should also be notified about the format of the interview.
 For example, the company should let you know if you are meeting with a group of individuals rather than a single interviewer.

-Here's a list of the main ways employers invite job applicants to interview, with samples of the messages and letters you will receive:
+Here's a list of the main ways employers invite job applicants to interview:

 As a general rule, hiring departments tasked with reviewing hundreds of job applications do not appreciate being approached by nervous candidates who want confirmation that their application has been received and reviewed.
 Should you contact them, you run the risk of being perceived as needy and annoying – which is not the initial impression you want to present.